-(19) Party status and party rights in RAM proceedings subsequent to the last general rate case where the commission establishes, continues or modifies the electric utility’s RAM.
+(17) Party status and party rights in RAM proceedings subsequent to the last general rate case where the commission establishes, continues or modifies the electric utility’s RAM.

-(A) Each party to the most recent general rate proceeding in which the commission established, continued or modified the electric utility’s RAM shall be a party to each subsequent related RAM rate adjustment proceeding, RAM true-up proceeding and RAM prudence review proceeding, without applying to the commission for intervention, and shall be entitled to access the periodic reports required by this rule during the period of time when they are entitled to be a party to such proceedings without applying for intervention.
-In any subsequent general rate proceeding, such person or entity must seek and be granted status as an intervenor to be a party to that case and to consequently be a party, wihouth seeking and being granted stated as an intervenor to RAM-related proceedings initiated after that case.
+(A) Each party to the most recent general rate proceeding in which the commission established, continued or modified the electric utility’s RAM shall be a party to each subsequent related RAM rate adjustment proceeding, RAM true-up proceeding and RAM prudence review proceeding, without applying to the commission for intervention, and shall be entitled to access the periodic reports and surveillance reports required by this rule or ___________ during the period of time when they are entitled to be a party to such proceedings without applying for intervention.
+In any subsequent general rate proceeding, such person or entity must seek and be granted status as an intervenor to be a party to that case and to consequently be a party, without seeking and being granted stated as an intervenor to RAM-related proceedings initiated after that case.

-(C) Anyone may seek to intervene, pursuant to 4 CSR 240-2.075, in any RAM rate adjustment proceeding, RAM true-up proceeding, RAM prudence review proceeding, or general rate proceeding to modify, continue or discontinue a RAM.
+(B) Anyone may seek to intervene, pursuant to 4 CSR 240-2.075, in any RAM rate adjustment proceeding, RAM true-up proceeding, RAM prudence review proceeding, or general rate proceeding to modify, continue or discontinue a RAM.
 If no party objects to the intervention request within ten (10) days of when it is filed, then the applicant for intervention shall be deemed to have been granted intervention without a specific commission order, unless within the above-referenced ten (10)-day period the commission denies the application for intervention on its own motion.
 If an objection to the application for intervention is filed on or before the end of the above-referenced ten (10)-day period, the commission shall rule on the application and the objection within ten (10) days of the filing of the objection.

-(20) Discovery.
-Each discovery response that a party obtains in general rate proceedings where the electric utility seeks for the commission to approve, modify, reject, contine or discontinue a RAM and in related subsequent RAM rate adjustment proceedings, RAM true-up proceedings and RAM prudence review proceedings may be offered as evidence in any subsequent RAM rate adjustment proceeding, RAM true-up proceeding, RAM prudence review proceeding or general rate proceeding to modify, contine or discontinue its RAM as if the response were made to a discovery request in that proceeding without requiring the party who made the request to resubmit the same discovery request (data request, interrogatory, request for production, request for admission, or deposition), subject to commission ruling on any evidentiary objection(s).
+(18) Discovery.
+Each discovery response that a party obtains in general rate proceedings where the the commission approves, modifies, rejects, continues or discontinues a RAM and in related subsequent RAM rate adjustment proceedings, RAM true-up proceedings and RAM prudence review proceedings may be offered as evidence in any subsequent RAM rate adjustment proceeding, RAM true-up proceeding, RAM prudence review proceeding or general rate proceeding to modify, contine or discontinue its RAM as if the response were made to a discovery request in that proceeding without requiring the party who made the request to resubmit the same discovery request (data request, interrogatory, request for production, request for admission, or deposition), subject to commission ruling on any evidentiary objection(s).
 Unless the commission orders otherwise, sua sponte or on a party’s motion, the discovery response shall have the same protection it was last afforded, by rule or by commission order.

-(21) Supplementing and updating discovery responses in subsequent related proceedings.
-A party who provided a discovery response in a prior case as described in section (12) shall be under no obligation to supplement or update that response in a subsequent proceeding, unless the requesting party issues a discovery request in the subsequent case which clearly identifies the particular discovery requests to be supplemented or updated and the particular period to be covered by the updated response.
+(19) Supplementing and updating discovery responses in subsequent related proceedings.
+A party who provided a discovery response in a prior case as described in section (18) shall be under no obligation to supplement or update that response in a subsequent proceeding, unless the requesting party issues a discovery request in the subsequent case which clearly identifies the particular discovery requests to be supplemented or updated and the particular period to be covered by the updated response.
 A party responding to a request to supplement or update a prior proceeding discovery response shall supplement or update the discovery response where the responding party has learned or subsequently learns its response is in some material respect in detailed or incorrect.